Statistical Frameworks for Uncertainty in Agentic Systems

 Preliminary structure

-The final workshop day and exact timetable will be posted later.
+The workshop will be held in person on July 11, 2026 in CONF ROOM E1 - E4.
+The exact timetable will be posted later.
 The workshop is expected to follow the structure below, with invited talks, contributed spotlights, a panel discussion, and a poster session.

 Per the ICML 2026 workshop guidance, workshops typically begin around 8:00 AM and conclude by 5:00 PM.